Vladislav II of Wallachia: Death

 On July 22, 1456, Vlad II Dracul's son Vlad III Dracula led a small army of mercenaries into Wallachia, when they were intercepted by Vladislav and his men near Târgșor.
 The commanders agreed to settle the dispute in single combat, so Vladislav and Dracula engaged in hand-to-hand combat in front of their hosts until Vlad Dracula struck a killing blow to Wallachia's Voivode.

 Vladislav was not buried at the Snagov Monastery, which he founded; instead, he was buried at the Dealu Monastery.
 His gravestone is marked "August 22, 1456", however, that was the date of the engraving and not the date of his death.
 By August 22, Vlad III had already replaced Vladislav on the throne of Wallachia.

 Legacy

-Vladislav founded Snagov Monastery in 1453, where a wooden sculpted door has been preserved to this day, and is exhibited at the Religious Art Museum of Bucharest.
+Vladislav founded the Snagov Monastery in 1453, where a wooden sculpted door has been preserved to this day, and is exhibited at the Religious Art Museum of Bucharest.
 At Mount Athos in 1450, Vladislav gave Koutloumousiou Monastery a charter and gave a gift of 10,000 Akçet to St. Elijah Skit.